Updated: Mar 6

 A “faux low” isn’t necessarily dangerous, but it’s certainly unpleasant!
 They should go away after a few weeks of taking metformin.
 If they don’t, it could be a sign that you aren’t nourishing yourself well enough.

-Metformin is not a medication that can cause hypoglycemia, or low blood sugar, which is defined as a blood sugar less than 70 mg/dl.
+Metformin is not a medication that can cause hypoglycemia, or low blood sugar, on its own, which is defined as a blood sugar less than 70 mg/dl.

 If you do experience any symptoms of low blood sugar, check your blood sugar if possible.
 If it’s less than 70 mg/dl, treat using the “rule of 15s.”
-If it’s not possible to check your blood sugar, drink some water, take a rest, and eat a snack (chocolate milk is my personal fave when I’m feeling this).
+If it’s not possible to check your blood sugar, drink some water, take a rest, and eat a snack.

 Even more fun facts about metformin!